-Certifying physicians must complete a four-hour medical cannabis continuing medical education course.
+Certifying physicians must complete a four-hour medical cannabis continuing medical education course and complete an exam.
+The courses can charge up to $500.
 A two-hour refresher is required every two years.

 Patients may designate caregivers pick up their cannabis for them.
-Caregivers must register and be Alabama residents who are at least 19 years old.
+Caregivers must be at least 21 years old, unless they are the patient's parent or guardian.

 The commission may limit the number of patients caregivers may assist.

 The commission will also determine the maximum daily dosage of THC that can be recommended for each qualifying condition.
 In most cases, it may not exceed 50 milligrams.

 Minors cannot use — or be recommended — more than 3% THC.